British Orienteering

 Please report any potential matters relating to safeguarding children or adults to safeguarding@britishorienteering.org.uk

 British Orienteering has introduced a quick report form which can be used to make immediate reports to the Lead Safeguarding Officer.
-This can be accessed here.
-This form is user friendly on mobile devices.
+Please use the below link to access the form and submit a concern and we will be in touch with you in due course.

 Incident reporting form children and young people